 I’m also not dependent upon my investments for the next five years.
 This helps me keep calm, too.
 If I needed cash for a down payment or to send my kid to college, I’d use a different strategy.

-With long-term investments, it’s important to diversify.
+One of the top tips for long-term investments is to diversify.
+This is vital for your financial health.
 Most of my investments are in mutual funds and exchange-traded funds (ETFs).
 This helps prevent the major losses that might happen if I invest in only one company.

 If you’re investing with one company and its stock goes down or it folds, you’re out of your investment.
 But with mutual funds and ETFs, you’re somewhat protected from that type of major loss due to mutual funds and ETFs being more diversified, says Sam Rad, CFP at Affluencer Financial, a financial advisory firm.